krzentner/language-world/data/text-davinci-003/basic_md/door-lock-1.md

-    - When the robot's gripper is not around the dial, the robot should put gripper around dial.
+The robot should perform the following steps:
-    - When the robot's gripper is around the dial, the robot should rotate clockwise for few cycles.
+    - When the robot's gripper is not around door lock, the robot should move gripper to door lock.
-    - When the robot's gripper is still around the dial, the robot should rotate anti-clockwise for few cycles.
+    - When the robot's gripper is around door lock, the robot should rotate the dial until the door unlocks.